survivejs/webpack-book/manuscript/extending/02_plugins.md

 };
 ```

-After running (`npm run build:plugin`), you should see a lot of data.
+After running, you should see a lot of data.
 Especially `options` should look familiar as it contains webpack configuration.
 You can also see familiar names like `records`.

 If you go through webpack's [plugin development documentation](https://webpack.js.org/api/plugins/), you'll see a compiler provides a large amount of hooks.
 Each hook corresponds with a specific stage.
 For example, to emit files, you could listen to the `emit` event and then write.